-It was July 2nd, 2013, dinnertime.
-Lynn and I had just sat down at home for dinner with our friend Dan, who had come over to hang out with us for the evening.
+My Last Day With Debbie It was July 2nd, 2013, dinnertime.
+My husband Lynn and I had just sat down at home for dinner with our friend Dan, who had come over to hang out with us for the evening.
 The phone rang.
-I left the dinner table and picked up.
+I left the dinner table to pick it up.

-The rest until I landed in West Palm Beach and reached her ex-husband John is a blur.
-I met him at the lawyers office to go over the legalities.
+The rest is a blur until the wheels hit the tarmac in in West Palm Beach and I took a rental car to the lawyers office where Debbie’s ex-husband John would be meeting me. there were the legalities to discuss, and they wanted to meet with me.
 She had left her entire fortune to others.
 The money would be held in the trust to throw off income to a small handful of friends for life.
 There were a few onetime gifts to other friends.
 After that, a Duke University Animal Studies Program and a couple of animal shelters would receive the corpus.

-I was told that Debbie had left me any of the items in the house that had belonged to our parents.
+I was told that Debbie had left to me any and all of the items in the house that had come from our childhood home.

-After that, there was a brief discussion about cleanup.
-As executor, John was concerned that a hazmat team would cost the trust three thousand dollars.
-There was blood.
+OK.
+After that, there was a brief discussion about the condition of the house.
+There was a mess.
 It had to be cleaned up.
+As executor, John expressed dismay that a hazmat team would cost the trust three thousand dollars.

 I would go.